Netcentric/accesscontroltool/docs/Configuration.md

 In general it is best practice to not generate regular users by the AC Tool but use other mechanism (e.g. LDAP) to create users.
 However, it can be useful to create system users (e.g. for replication agents or OSGi service authentiation) or test users on staging environments.

-Users can be configured in the same way as groups in the **user_config** section.
+Users can be configured in the same way as groups  but in the **user_config** section.
 A user record in the configuration file starts with the user id followed by some indented data records containing properties.
 The users created through the AC Tool usually have a principal name equal to the given user id (except if externalId is provided, then the principal name is derived from that).

 property | comment | required
 --- | --- | ---